xiaohan2012/twitter-sent-dnn/README.md

-#Twitter Sentiment Analysis using Convolutional Neural Network(CNN)
+#Twitter Sentiment Analysis using ConvNet

 A web app that allows to: